mergado/docs/_posts/2023-10-11-rules-and-queries.md

 * `"IMGURL": [{}, {"value": "www.image5.com"}]` - Delete the first value of the element IMGURL and delete values of all elements and attributes in its subtree.
 * `"IMGURL": [{"value": ""}, {"value": "www.image5.com"}]` - Delete the first value of the element IMGURL.
 If the element has children or attributes, they won't be changed.

-#### Processing of extracted_element_path_data field
+#### Processing of extracted_values field
-Application can modify, delete or create value of the product by using extracted_element_path_data field.
+Application can modify, delete or create value of the product by using extracted_values field.
 This field contains dictionary with `element path - new product value` key-value pairs.
 Mergado will update all product values associated with the provided element_path to the new value.
 Value must be string.
 Any other value will trigger an error, leading to the termination of the rule application.
 </details>